 What matters more, removing every haircut or just being aware of them?

 Awareness matters more.
-Most owners lose money not because the haircuts are real, but because they do not know how the haircuts are applied or why.
+Most owners lose money not because the haircuts are real, but because they don't know how the haircuts are applied or why.
 The buyer arrives with a number ready, the owner hears "standard regional price", and agrees.
-If you know your cadastre has 30% of its area in Natura 2000, you will price that discount in yourself, and the negotiation will be over ±5 pp, not ±30%.
+If you know your cadastre has 30% of its area in Natura 2000, you'll price that discount in yourself, and the negotiation will be over ±5 pp, not ±30%.

 Can a haircut ever swing positive?